-The WFA are running a Refereeing Powerchair Football course on the 29th of February and 1st of March 2020 in Birmingham.
+The WFA are running a Refereeing Powerchair Football course on the 25th and 26th of April 2020 in Watford.
 Read more

 In order for the WFA to keep pace with the growth of powerchair football, it is vital fo us to recruit and train more referees and assistant referees.